Wallie-io/3.0/README.md

 - **Social Feed** - Share updates, photos, and thoughts with your network
 - **Private Messaging** - End-to-end encrypted conversations
+- **Communities** - Create and join interest-based groups with your peers
+- **Hangouts/Huddles** - Audio-only and video live sessions with friends and communities
 - **Local Data Control** - All content stored in your browser's local database
 - **Offline-First** - Use Wallie without an internet connection
 - **Peer Discovery** - Find and connect with friends through distributed protocols